-34 The Gujarat and Maharashtra RTI Fee Rules allow applications made on plain paper provided they contain all details required in the printed format.
+The Gujarat and Maharashtra RTI Fee Rules allow applications made on plain paper provided they contain all details required in the printed format.

-35 NDTV(2006) "Slumdweller Wins Right to Information", NDTV.com, 8 February:
+&lt;sup>35 NDTV(2006) "Slumdweller Wins Right to Information", NDTV.com, 8 February:

 make sure to ask for a receipt for the application.
-The acknowledgment should indicate make sure to ask for a receipt for the application.
 The acknowledgement should inclicate the time and date when the application was received, where it was received and who received it.

 The Act requires that an application fee must be paid before an application will be processed.
-Different fees have been prescribed by the Centre and the States (see Annex 2 for details).
+Different fees have been prescribed by the Centre and the States (see Annex 3 for details).
 If you are submitting your application in person, the PIO or APIO should give you a receipt on the spot, acknowledging on what date he/she received your application and that he/she received payment of the application fee.
 In some departments, the PIO may not accept the fee themselves, but may send you to another section which is permitted to deal with cash payment.
 In any case, be sure to get a receipt for any fees you pay.
 Alternatively, if you are mailing your application, you can pay the fee by demand draft, bankers' cheque or money order, but if you pay by cash, you will need to send in a copy of your payment receipt.
+You may pay fee through electronic mode if such facilities have been created by the public authorities.

 The RTI Act does not specify any mode for paying application fees (or additional fees for accessing information).
-The modes of payment are specified in the Fee Rules issued by the Central and state Governments (see Annex 2 for details).
+The modes of payment are specified in the Fee Rules issued by the Central and state Governments (see Annex 3 for details).
 Some states have limited the payment options, specifying that you can only pay by demand draft, bankers' cheque or in cash.
 Ideally, however you should be able to choose from a wider range of options, including non-judicial stamps and postal orders.
 If you have doubts about how you can pay the fee, you should check the Rules prescribed by your government and/or contact the PIO or the nodal agency responsible for implementing the Act because they should help you.

-People who are "Below the Poverty Line" pay no fees36
+People who are "Below the Poverty Line" pay no fees

 Applicants who are below the poverty line (BPL) do not have to have to pay any fees under the RTI Act.
 When applying for information, BPL cardholders need to attach a copy of their BPL card as proof or an extract from the BPL list containing their name or some other such proof signed by a competent officer.
-Alternatively, when submitting an application in person, BPL Applicants have a right to get the PIO to put on acknowledgement of their BPL states on their application as proof
+Alternatively, when submitting an application in person, BPL Applicants have a right to get the PIO to put on acknowledgement of their BPL status on their application as proof.

-Suggested format for applications under RTI
+Suggested format for applications under RTI\